jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ## Use Data Agent in Power BI CoPilot

 Now that my Data Agent is published, I can use this in Power BI Copilot!
-Click on the **“Add items for better insights”** and select the agent:
+Start Power BI Copilot and click on the **“Add items for better insights”** and select the agent:

 ![fabricaicu38](/assets/images/fabric-ai-cu/fabricaicu38.png)

+And start asking questions:

 ![fabricaicu39](/assets/images/fabric-ai-cu/fabricaicu39.png)